haiaty/neverstoplearning-php/Learn/Infrastructure/php-fpm.md

 Therefore, it is recommended to run the PHP-FPM on socket connections over TCP/IP when you are using the same server for your web server and PHP-FPM.
 If you are using the different servers for your web server and PHP-FPM then the socket connections for PHP-FPM will not work.

+PHP-FPM is FAST - but be wary of using it while your code base is stored on NFS - under average load your NFS server will feel some serious strain.

 ### how to enable status page for FPM and NGINX

 In php-fpm config